Audley Travel: History

 Audley Travel was founded in a Northampton post office in 1996 by Craig Burkinshaw and John Brewer, both graduates of the London School of Economics.
 The pair originally offered tours of Vietnam, advertising in The Sunday Times.

 In 2006, the company moved to its current headquarters at New Mill in Witney, Oxfordshire, and tourism executive Ian Simkins joined the company as CEO in 2011.

 In 2014, the company opened an office in London and a US office in Boston, Massachusetts after it discovered 20% of its web traffic was coming from the United States.

 Audley arranges holidays in more than 90 destinations, covering all seven continents.
 Top-selling destinations include the USA, Canada, Japan, South Africa, India, Australia, New Zealand, Thailand, Vietnam and Costa Rica.

 In 2012, equity firm Equistone Partners Europe invested a majority stake in Audley Travel during a management buyout.
 Equistone exited its investment in 2015, selling its share of the company to private equity firm 3i.

-Awards

-Awards won by Audley Travel include: